clcardenas/lab_vision/lab0_intro/questions.md

 # Homework Questions

 1. What is the ``grep``command?
     >  The grep command searches a character or a chain of characters within a file.
 It returns the lines containing a match to the given arguments.
+All 33 Chile miners freed in flawless rescue.
+GNU Project (2002, January 22).
+Retrieved from http://unixhelp.ed.ac.uk/

 2. What is a *makefile*?
     >   answer